The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 Many of these hotels are not of good standard, with broken toilets or showers, dirty rooms, and no sheets provided on an already dirty mattress.

-Thank fxxk we like noodles and bananas because that was our main diet in Sudan.
+Thank fxxk we like noodles and bananas because that was our main diet when we visited Sudan.

 Unless you are staying in a resort or expensive hotel then food isn’t easy to purchase.
 Many restaurants don’t look the most appealing to buy food from and the choices aren’t great either.